Class 2 National Insurance, small earnings exception and the £100 penalty

 This penalty came in on 31 January 2001 more or less as a direct result of the recommendations in Lord Grabiner’s report on the informal economy.
 Lord Grabiner recommended that:

-more assistance should be given to the newly self-employed at the outset to avoid trouble later on with the revenue departments and possibly other regulatory bodies; and
+- more assistance should be given to the newly self-employed at the outset to avoid trouble later on with the Inland Revenue departments and possibly other regulatory bodies; and

-· to facilitate the provision of support there should be an effective requirement to notify the Inland Revenue on or soon after the start of business.
+- to facilitate the provision of support there should be an effective requirement to notify the Revenue on or soon after the start of business.

-One of the main changes is that people will be required to register for NICs within three months of commencing self-employment instead of the previous six month period, measured from the end of the first tax year (as provided by section 7 TMA 1970).
+One of the main changes is that people will be required to register for National InsuranceContributions (NICs) within three months of commencing self-employment instead of the previous six-month period, measured from the end of the first tax year (as provided by Taxes Management Act

-The Chartered Institute of Taxation made strong protests about:
+The Chartered Institute of Taxation (CIOT) made strong protests about:

-· this foreshortening of time period to three months
+- the foreshortening of the time period to three months;

-The Revenue’s own summary of responses to the consultation indicates that the CIOT were not the only body to protest but, nevertheless, the legislation went ahead as planned.
-As a result many small businesses have now received penalty bills from the National Insurance Contributions Office (NICO) in Newcastle.
+The Revenue’s own summary of responses to the consultation indicates that the CIOT was not the only body to protest, but nevertheless the legislation went ahead as planned.
+Consequently many small businesses have now received penalty bills from the National Insurance Contributions Office (NICO) in Newcastle.